 Questioning for the Common Good

-This seminar focuses on the topic of civil disobedience and its implications for issues such as the nature of social justice, the rule of law, and an individual's relationship to the state.
-We will begin by examining classical and contemporary debates concerning the conditions of a just society.
-We will then examine competing arguments concerning one of the primary problems of political philosophy: how to justify the moral duty of citizens to obey laws.
-Finally, we will analyze both historical and current examples of movements that have sought to advance social justice through forms of civil disobedience.
+We will examined classical and contemporary debates concerning the nature of a just society; assess competing arguments concerning the moral duty of citizens to obey laws; and analyze both historical and current examples of movements that have sought to advance social justice through forms of civil disobedience.